Site is currently under construction, please be gentle.

 Hi, my name is Trevor.
-I help people like you be smarter, more in touch with your emotions, make more money in a better way, exercise more, eat better, improve your social skills, improve your romantic abilities, be more confident, and realize your potential and fully step into your power to make the world a better place—all at the same time.
+I help people like you become smarter, make more money in a better way, exercise more, eat better, have a better relationship with your emotions, increase your social skills, improve your romantic abilities, be more confident, and fully realize your potential to make the world a better place—all at the same time.

-I’m inherently lazy.
-I want to work as little as possible.
-But I’m also insanely ambitious.
-Therefore, I’m obsessed with putting in the least amount of work to get the most results.
-After all, efficiency is merely a highly developed form of laziness.
+I’m obsessed with getting the most results with the least amount of work.
 The most effective way to do this is by working on one thing in a way that gets you better at everything else.
-This synergy is the heart of multidisciplinary mental models.
+This synergy is the heart of the multidisciplinary mental models.

 The more you learn about this MMM approach, the more you start to see how everything is interrelated.
 You start to see how to help yourself by helping others, how being more in touch with your emotions improves your diet, how having a better diet improves your creative output, how your creative output improves your self-esteem, how higher self-esteem improves your interpersonal skills, how to use your interpersonal skills to help you make more money, how improving your relationship with money helps your relationship towards sex and romance, and how the clearer you get about your purpose the more motivation you have to get better at everything else.